VOTE KUMAR TODAY FOR ASSESSOR:

 Under Proposition 8, when your home value drops, your property taxes should drop too.
 But Santa Clara County doesn’t adjust assessments automatically.
 Homeowners are forced to:

-• File appeals
+• File appeal

 • Chase the Assessor’s Office (and the appeals process has been clear as mud)

-• Gather their own comps
+• Gather their own comp, and

 • Wait months for answers